 The practicum and internship programs are an integral component of clinical training.
 These experiences provide a closely supervised clinical experience in which therapists-in-training use the knowledge obtained in classes to understand their clients and to develop skills in assessment, psychotherapy and other discipline-related areas.
 As such, the practicum and internship serve to integrate the theoretical and practical aspects of the education of the professional clinical counselor.
 These trainings also allow therapists-in-training to become familiar with professional collaboration and consultation in a clinical setting.
 The overall goals of the practicum and internship are for therapists-in-training to develop their diagnostic and case conceptualization skills through practical application.

-Marianne Tomlinson Therapy, LLC is very excited to have Christine Kim as our practicum student from Northwestern University.
+Marianne Tomlinson Therapy, LLC is very excited to have Christine Kim as our intern from Northwestern University.

 Christine is currently working on her Master’s Degree in Counseling at Northwestern University.
 While her undergraduate and graduate level work has been outside the counseling field, she has taught, advised, and served people from a diverse population such as international students, immigrant families, and business professionals in academic and social settings.
 She holds a Bachelor’s Degree in Religious Studies: World Comparative Religion Track and a Master’s Degree in Intercultural Studies and Teaching English as a Second Language from Wheaton College, IL.